 Graham Jensen (UVic)

-Graham Jensen is a Mitacs Accelerate Postdoctoral Fellow in Open, Collaborative Scholarship (Arts & Humanities)—an appointment that extends and enlarges his role as an INKE Partnership Postdoctoral Fellow in Open Social Scholarship in the Electronic Textual Cultures Lab at the University of Victoria.
+Graham Jensen is an Assistant Director of the Electronic Textual Cultures Lab at the University of Victoria, where he is also a Mitacs Accelerate Postdoctoral Fellow in Open, Collaborative Scholarship (Arts & Humanities)—an appointment that extends and enlarges his role as an INKE Partnership Postdoctoral Fellow in Open Social Scholarship in the Electronic Textual Cultures Lab at the University of Victoria.
 He is also Principal Investigator of the forthcoming Canadian Modernist Magazines Project.
-Previously at the University of Victoria, he was a Social Sciences and Humanities Research Council Postdoctoral Fellow in English.
+Previously at the University of Victoria, he was a SSHRC Postdoctoral Fellow in English.
 His research interests include twentieth- and twenty-first-century Canadian literatures, modernism, literature and religion, and digital humanities approaches to open publishing, pedagogy, and community-building.

 Inba Kehoe (UVic)